phroste/project-1/README.md

   I also had a problem with my functions interacting and bleeding information into each other.
 I was moving on to the next round of questions by nesting functions.
 I would call the 'next round' of questions as a function inside the previous one and continue to do that.

-  I resolved this by making a single helper function called check() that checks if the song name (the string) inside the current multiple choice matches the correctAnswer value inside my object.
+  I resolved this by using helper functions that check if the song name (the string) inside the current multiple choice matches the correctAnswer value inside my object.

   If the song name matches, increment the correctScore counter and call the nextQuestion function that moves to the next round.